JohnDi0505/Tick_Modeling/README.md

 Linear Regression Model (done)

+Web services:
 Database Managing (Python: psycopg2 & SQL database): table creation and management; (not included in this project)

-Web Service (Python: cherrypy & HTML, Javascript: Jquery, Leaflet) (doing)
+Web Service (Python: cherrypy & HTML, Javascript: Jquery, Leaflet) (not included in this project)